nygeek/drive_inspector/README.md

    1. Docs, Sheets, Slides and other Google Apps
    1. Files created by third-party applications
    1. Sizes of files created by third-party applications (4e)

+A framework program, drivereport.py, now generates a table for a find rooted at the CWD.
+You can seet the CWD either using the --cd command to drivefile.py or the cd command in driveshell.py.
+You may select either HTML or TSV (tab separated values) output by making the obvious change to the drivereport.py program.